OSVTAC/project-recommendations/index.md

 in-precinct ballots at the precinct.

 The assumptions above are only for the purposes of the example illustration in this section.
-They should not be construed in any way as recommendations of the Committee or to constrain the type of voting system that San Francisco should develop.
+They were made partly because they reflect how San Francisco's voting system works today.
+However, they should not be construed in any way as recommendations of the Committee or to constrain the type of voting system that San Francisco should develop.
+See the "Key Decisions" section below for how this list of components could change depending on certain choices.

 The components in this particular list are not necessarily independent.
 They may overlap or contain one another.
 For example, the precinct ballot scanner